BitByLogics/SaplingReplanter/README.md

 - 🚫 Ignores blocks placed by players (configurable)
 - 🔁 `/saplingreplanter reload` command to reload config and levels

+> ⚠️ **Note:** It is **intended behavior** that the plugin may break blocks to make room for saplings, especially for large or mega trees.
+However, the tree detection logic isn’t flawless and may occasionally spawn extra saplings for the same tree.
+>
+> These are known limitations, and contributions are welcome!
+If you have improvements or fixes, feel free to open a pull request. 🌱

 ## ✅ Requirements

 - **Minecraft 1.21+** (or compatible Spigot versions)